Home Home

 Greyfriars' Gate from the south

-The next gate in our tour is Greyfriars' Gate, which would have stood near the bottom of the modern day Hertford Street, at the corner of New Union Street.
+The next gate in our tour is Greyfriars Gate, which would have stood between the bottom of the modern day Hertford Street and Warwick Row.

-This beautiful engraving on the left from around 1782 shows the exterior view of the once formidable fortification falling into decay adjacent to the lonely spire of the former Greyfriars church which fell at the dissolution.
+This beautiful engraving on the left, which must have been made shortly before the gate was demolished in October 1781, shows the exterior view of the once formidable fortification falling into decay adjacent to the lonely spire of the former Greyfriars church, which fell at the dissolution.
 The smaller illustration shows how it would have appeared to citizens inside the wall.

 Associated pages....